gm3dmo/gm3dmo/avoid-getting-rate-limited.md

 content-length: 35
 x-github-request-id: D6F0:1DEC14:20E524:2355FB:66925D7A

-Approachable is better than simple.%
+Approachable is better than simple.
 ```

 These limits are defined in [checking the status of your rate limit](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28#checking-the-status-of-your-rate-limit).